BlockchainCommons/seedtool-cli/MANUAL.md

 06799f71d16fad08ec5407d32d670147
 ```

-The `bc32` format can be used in place of `hex`.
+The Bytewords format can be used in place of `hex`.
 Unlike hex, where every possible input is a seed, BC32 includes error detection.

 ```
 #
-# Generate a 16-byte random seed and display it as BC32.
+# Generate a 16-byte random seed and display it as Bytewords.
 #

-$ seedtool --out bc32
+$ seedtool --out btw
-dvxe0kpsvzxg4cqtnv7xexnafspdgrn6
+deli need cats taxi dice door webs vows free zest legs wall half waxy trip oval memo sets rock hill

 #
-# Convert the BC32-encoded seed to hex.
+# Convert the Bytewords-encoded seed to hex.
 #

+$ seedtool --in btw "deli need cats taxi dice door webs vows free zest legs wall half waxy trip oval memo sets rock hill" 279b18d0282aefe845fb83e956eed8a6

+#
+# Convert the same seed to Bytewords URI-compatible format.
+#

+$ seedtool --in hex --out btwu 279b18d0282aefe845fb83e956eed8a6 deli-need-cats-taxi-dice-door-webs-vows-free-zest-legs-wall-half-waxy-trip-oval-memo-sets-rock-hill

+#
+# Convert the same seed to Bytewords minimal format.
+#

-$ seedtool --in bc32 dvxe0kpsvzxg4cqtnv7xexnafspdgrn6
+$ seedtool --in hex --out btwm 279b18d0282aefe845fb83e956eed8a6 dindcstidedrwsvsfeztlswlhfwytpolmossrkhl
-6b0d97d830608c8ae00b9b3c6c9a7d4c
 ```

 An output format `--out` and count `--count` may be specified.
 Count may be in [1-64] and the default `count` is 16.
-For the `hex` and `bc32` output formats, the count is the number of bytes generated.
+For the `hex` and Bytewords (`btw`, `btwu`, `btwm`) output formats, the count is the number of bytes generated.
 For other output formats, `count` is the number of "output units" (e.g., bits, cards, die rolls, etc.)

 ```
 #